 Completing the FAFSA helps determine the federal grant and loan programs for which you qualify.
 The FAFSA requires you to submit information about your finances, along with the finances of your parents if they help support your education.
 You can complete and submit the application at the FAFSA website, download the application at the FAFSA website and submit it by mail or request a paper copy for submission by mail.

 After submitting your FAFSA, you will typically receive a Student Aid Report within five days, which will provide information about programs for which you qualify.

 Federal Grant Programs

-You may qualify for scholarships offered by private organizations intended for nontraditional students.
+You may qualify for scholarships offered by private organizations intended for nontraditional students, including those seeking a second undergraduate degree or a master's.
 For instance, the American Legion Auxiliary offers scholarships for its members returning to school after an interruption in their educational careers.
-As of September 2011, the American Legion program offers scholarships up to $1,000.
-Executive Women International sponsors the Adult Students in Scholastic Transition program.
-The ASIST program offer scholarships to individuals such as single parents and displaced workers, with awards up to $2,500, as of September 2011.
+As of 2021, the American Legion Auxiliary offers non-traditional student scholarships up to $2,000.

 Federal Student Loans